wetherdown lodge

 The project has given an existing resource a new lease of life, as well as provided the Centre with an important asset.
 Crucially, our sustainable energy solutions have reduced energy consumption by a remarkable 80%.
 Much of the lodge's remaining energy needs are supplied by renewable energy.

-Equally important is that Wetherdown Lodge shows what could be achieved with thousands of other schools, community centres, public buildings and housing.
+Equally important is that this 1st stage retrofit shows what can be achieved with buildings of this type, which include schools, community centres, public buildings and housing.
 We have proved that it is more cost-effective, and clearly more sustainable, to improve rather than demolish.

 This project has received support from the Department for Environment, Food and Rural Affairs and the European Agricultural Guidance and Guarantee Fund.

-The first phase of works was retrofitted in 2005 on a very modest budget to provide 38 bed hostel-type accommodation which will be priortised for school visits, group bookings.
+The first stage of works was retrofitted in 2005 on a very modest budget to provide 38 bed hostel-type accommodation which will be priortised for school visits, group bookings.

-We hope that this eco retrofit build inspires others to transform their homes and existing buildings in a similar way.
-Phase 2 of works completes the transformation of this former MoD accommodation block.
+We hope that this eco retrofit build inspires others to transform their homes, offices and commercial buildings in a similar way.
+Stage 2 of works, known as the B&B wing, completes the transformation of this former MoD accommodation block.

-We hope that this eco retrofit build inspires others to transform their homes and existing buildings in a similar way.
-Phase 2 of works completes the transformation of this former MoD accommodation block.
+We hope that this eco retrofit build inspires others to transform their homes, offices and commercial buildings in a similar way.
+Stage 2 of works, known as the B&B wing, completes the transformation of this former MoD accommodation block.